Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Needless to say, if you inspect the connectors and discover any damage, do not attempt to connect them.

-You should also periodically inspect the gas hose for any damage or degradation.
+You should also periodically inspect the gas bayonet hose (gas heater hose) for any damage or degradation.

 Call your gas fitter to make any needed repairs.

-A licensed gas fitter must always install the gas bayonet fitting.
+A licensed gas fitter must always do the gas bayonet installation.

-Female gas bayonet fitting for installationThe female gas bayonet fitting is installed through a wall or the floor and is connected to the gas bottle piping.
+Female gas bayonet fitting for installationThe female gas bayonet fitting (gas fitting) is installed through a wall or the floor and is connected to the gas bottle piping.

 Hence, it involves significant plumbing work, which should only be performed by certified professionals.

-The male gas bayonet fitting installation is just a matter of attaching it to the end of a gas bayonet hose, typically done by the hose manufacturer.
+The male gas bayonet installation is just a matter of attaching it to the end of a gas bayonet hose (gas heater hose), typically done by the gas bayonet hose manufacturer.

-Various components may be required to properly connect gas cookers or heaters to the bayonet fittings, including:
+Various gas bayonet fitting (gas fitting) components may be required to properly connect the gas bayonet cooker or gas bayonet heater to the gas bayonet, including:

-• Gas bayonet socket: angled or straight in brass, chrome or stainless steel
+• Gas bayonet wall socket: angled or straight in brass, chrome or stainless steel

 • Mounting bracket